-A kit home/the package self build route means the house is fully specified at the design stage and is more often than not prefabricated off site.
-This leads to a quick and efficient build process with fewer unexpected surprises, and thus more certainty when setting the budget.
+Usually prefabricated off-site, kit homes are a quick and efficient build process with fewer unexpected surprises, and thus offer more certainty when setting the budget.

-The beauty of the kit home build route is that it allows homeowners to get as involved as they would like.
+The beauty of kit homes as a build route is that it allows homeowners to get as involved as they would like.

 Many companies also offer for planning permission, building regulations and ground works to be included in the construction of their buildings as well.

 Due to their hands-off nature kit homes aren't necessarily cheaper than building DIY, but modern designs are becoming more affordable, with many companies offering a partial build for self-builders to complete the fitting out of the bathroom and kitchen where further savings can be made.

 Kit homes have a reputation for being costly due to their high build quality and hands-off approach.

 As the UK market for package build grows (enhanced by high-profile success stories like Graven Hill in Bicester) prices are increasingly becoming more reasonable with the outcome still offering far more value-for-money in terms of materials, volume of space, specification and efficiency than mainstream developer houses.

 Some companies (for instance HebHomes and Fleming Homes) offer services to calculate costs based on size and level of input, but many prefer to be contacted in order to give a more precise estimate.

 1. An Off-the-shelf Family Home